 Alpine Slide: 2000 ft bobsled type slide.
 Cost is $6 for kids and $12 for ages 7 and up.
 That is per ride per person.
 They do have packages.

 While the alpine slide was fun and we were hoping to do everything else, the prices were rather steep.
 Even with the packages we would have spent almost $400 just to each ride the slide twice, do the zip line once, jump tower once, and the aerial park once.
-We ended up getting the 5-slide pass for $50 which is sharable.
-That means we each got to ride the slide once, and my husband got to ride it an additional time to see how fast he could go (and of course he ended up wiping out, make sure you watch the video!).
+We ended up getting the 5-slide pass for $50 which is shareable.
+That means we each got to ride the slide once, and my husband got to ride it an additional time to see how fast he could go (and of course he ended up wiping out, make sure you watch the video!) as wel all went pretty slow at first and didn’t know what to expect.

 203 Cemetery Rd, Keystone, SD 57751